Tanya07-hub/algae-based-carbon-capture-project/README.md

-# Designing a Digital Algae Bioreactor for Carbon Capture & Water Purification
+# Green Tech for All: Affordable Algae Bioreactors Tackling CO₂ & Clean Water in Low-Income Zones
 *Bridging Science and Engineering for a Greener Future*

 ## 🚀 Project Overview